statsig-io/docs/docs/statsig-warehouse-native/features/autotune.md

 Click "Create" to finalize the setup.

-7. Your Autotune is setup and ready to go.
+7. Your Autotune is set up and ready to go.
 Click "Start" when you're ready to launch your Autotune test.